Tennis Court Construction & Resurfacing Guide for California

 Local Building Codes and Permits for Tennis Court Construction and Resurfacing in California

-In California, local building authorities are responsible for enforcing building codes relevant to tennis court construction.
+In California, local building authorities are responsible for enforcing building codes relevant to tennis court construction and resurfacing.
 These authorities provide information on permits necessary for different types of construction, including tennis courts, which may involve permits for structural work, drainage, and safety features.

 It’s the responsibility of your chosen construction company to adhere to these local building codes.
 Here’s an overview of what these might include: